 Part of the reason why it’s such a tricky question are the many overlapping factors that affect the choice.
 The numerous designs, mounting arrangements (and even apertures) available can also have different advantages or disadvantages in different contexts.
 Which scope is ‘right’ for any one person depends on – among many other things – who will actually use it; if there are particular celestial objects you want to observe; where you think your interest might take you in a few years; whether you have any desire to do astrophotography (now, or in the future); your mobility; the location where you’ll typically be observing (both from an accessibility/logistics point of view & how much light pollution it has); how much free time you have; what your knowledge of the night sky is like; and, of course, your budget.

-My advice, if you’re thinking about getting your first telescope, would be to get really clear in your mind what your answers are to those points above and then approach a reputable telescope dealer; with this information, they should be able to offer you advice on specific designs & models that match your needs.
+My advice, if you’re thinking about getting your first telescope, would be to get really clear in your mind what your answers are to those points above.
+Then, approach a reputable telescope dealer with this information; they should be able to offer you advice on specific designs & models that match your needs.

-A few final points to consider: you’ll no doubt hear the word ‘aperture’ thrown around when astronomers talk about telescopes.
+A few final points to consider when navigating which scope to go for: you’ll no doubt hear the word ‘aperture’ thrown around when astronomers talk about telescopes.
 This just means the diameter of the main mirror or lens in the scope.
-This could, for example, be the front lens on a so-called ‘refractor’ telescope or the large mirror at the bottom of the tube in a ‘reflecting’ instrument.
-Generally speaking, the larger the aperture, the better a telescope is for astronomical observing.
+This could be, for example, the front lens on a so-called ‘refractor’ telescope or the large mirror at the bottom of the tube in a ‘reflecting’ instrument.
+Generally speaking, the larger the aperture the better a telescope is for astronomical observing.
 That’s because larger apertures can gather more light than smaller ones, which means that faint things like galaxies and nebulae become easier to see.
 Larger aperture scopes also enable you to view finer details on objects like the Moon and planets.

-The optics of a telescope aren’t the only thing you need to put some thought to when choosing a first scope however.
-The mount and tripod that the telescope sits on are just as important.
+The optics of a telescope aren’t the only thing you need to put some thought to when choosing a first scope, however.
+The mount and tripod that the telescope sits on are just as important – I really can’t emphasise this enough.
 A mounting system that isn’t sturdy and flexes will result in endlessly frustrating observing sessions, as the view at the eyepiece will slop around and pointing the scope will be incredibly hard.
 A good mount is a solid, stable one that has controls that move smoothly with precision.